Portal about bathroom renovation. Useful tips

 • window - window.

-But sometimes it also happens that femininity can be determined by such suffixes as -ine, -ette, -ess:
+But sometimes it happens that belonging to the feminine gender can be determined by such suffixes as -ine, -ette, -ess:

 • heroine - heroine;

-In English, a person's or animal's gender can be indicated by adding a variety of indicator words to the noun, such as he, she, boy, girl, male, female and others:
+In English, the gender of a person or animal can be indicated by adding a variety of indicator words to the noun, such as he, she, boy, girl, male, female and others:

 • men-writer - writer (male writer);